yurime/alloyRDMAgen/README.md

 # To build
 ## rdmaTestgen
+### from commandline
-`gradle jar` from commandline.
+- `gradle jar`
 May need to set JAVA_HOME to java 8.1 beforehand.
+### eclipse
+- Instal the gradel ‘buildship’ from eclipse marketplace
+- Add from the folder lib the alloy4.2.jar file to the build
-Or, use Eclipse to build
+- Add Junit library to build path

 # To run
 ## sequence